distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 If the two conditional prices are `$110,000` and `$100,000`, the market is pricing a `$10,000` difference between those two possible political outcomes.

 Conditional markets already exist in practice.
+[Butter](https://butter.markets/) has deployed event-conditional markets that price an asset under specified outcomes.
 [MetaDAO](https://docs.metadao.fi/governance/markets) runs pass and fail markets that price a project’s token under each proposal outcome.
 [Proof](https://www.proof.trade/) describes “Multiverse Markets” that price assets such as BTC, ETH, gold, and crude oil under different outcomes.

 The article assumes a separate asset-futures market for each outcome, collateralised by claims that pay `$1` only if that outcome occurs.
 The future associated with the realised outcome settles at the asset's nominal price, while the other becomes worthless.
 Throughout, `price_a(t)` denotes the asset-futures quote conditional on outcome A at observation time `t`; `price_b(t)` denotes the corresponding quote conditional on outcome B.